Codecademy/docs/content/go/concepts/operators/operators.md

   - 'paths/computer-science'
 ---

 Go supports a number of different operators.
 These are symbols that modify the value of one or more expressions.
-These symbols include arithmetic operators, comparison operators, logical operators, bitwise operators and assignment operators.
+These symbols include arithmetic operators, comparison operators, logical operators, bitwise operators, and assignment operators.

 ## Arithmetic Operators